 A serene sea and warm sunshine greeted me at Pendower beach for this spring re-visit.
 The tide was half in, with lime green rocks still visible on the shoreline.
-A river ran down to join the sea, where I filmed the scene-setter.
+A river runs down to join the sea here.
 This is an exquisite beach, highly recommended.

 With Lesley, by the shore at Pendower beach.